The Pain Changer, September 21

 Pray: Lord Jesus, thank You for facing the cross alone, so I never have to be without You.
 I place my pain into Your hands, and trust Your redeeming power.
 Amen.

 Your Turn: Who knows about your bad cancer days?
-Have you held your struggle inward?
+Have you held your struggle inwardly?
 God designed us to go through life’s struggles connected to Him and to others.
 If you have not shared your struggle, trying to protect those you love, consider connecting with someone outside your circle who “gets it.”
 Check out www.cancercompanions.org.

 Justin Wood, Childhood Cancer Survivor